Just like humans, animal emotions can be both negative and positive.

 The problems many pet owners face is not only recognizing these emotional wounds exist, and if they do, finding a way to overcome them.

-It is unlikely that the vet you take your animal to will be able to help, and unless you are trained in the techniques that I teach in my masterclass, you will not be able to help either.
-No matter how much you may want to or how much training you do with your animal because you don’t know how to erase or rewrite history.
+It is unlikely that the vet you take your animal to will be able to help.
+Unless you are trained in the techniques that I teach in my masterclass, you will not be able to help either.
+No matter how much you may want to or how much training you do with your animal.
+That’s because you don’t know how to erase or rewrite history.